 This 150% Federal Subsidized loan limit provision applies only to "first-time" borrowers on or after July 1, 2013.

-The WSU Promise Grant is only awarded for four years to new freshmen and two years for new transfer students.
-You must pass 24 credits each year in order to retain your award.
+The WSU grants and tuition pledge programs are awarded for four years to new freshmen and two years for new transfer students.
+You must pass 30 credits each year in order to retain your award.